hopsoft/hopsoft.github.io/_posts/2012-09-09-relative-paths-and-the-asset-pipeline.md

 but requiring stylesheets from within the javascript directory can be a pain in the ass unless you know what you're doing.

-The pipeline assumes a context of one of the following directories when attempting to locate a stylesheet.

-* **app/assets/stylesheets**
-* **lib/assets/stylesheets**
-* **vendor/assets/stylesheets**

-My problem was that the stylesheet in question lived in **app/vendor/assets/javascripts/plugin**

-The pipeline can deal with this scenario, but you must provide a path that starts at the root of the project.

-Here's how to do it.
-Add a require statement to the stylesheet manifest that looks like this.
+Simply add a require statement to the stylesheet manifest that looks like this.

 `*= require ../../../vendor/assets/plugin/plugin.css`

-*Note: You must back up to the root of the project.
+*Note: You must back out to the root of the project.
-Its not enough to back up to the assets directory even though it seems a bit more intuitive.*
+Its not enough to back out to the assets directory even though it seems a bit more intuitive.*

 ---